Skip to main content

 Assignment Strategies

 Whenever a component assigns an attribute on a new entity — on a Source, Combiner, Separator, Transformer, or schedule material release — it uses one of six strategies.
-All six strategies are available in all six places.
+Not all six are valid for every attribute type; the dropdown filters to the strategies that work for the attribute you’re configuring.

 Defining an Entity Type